raspberrypilearning/scratch3-sound-effects/en/step_1.md

 ![The sound effect tools highlighted.](images/sound-effects-whole.png)

-Use the play button to play the new sound.
 Click on the sound effect tools as many times as you like as each time it will apply the effect again.

 To apply an effect to part of a sound, choose a starting position for your effect on the sound wave then left-click and hold.
 Drag your mouse pointer to the effect end position and release.
 You will see a highlighted area on the sound wave.